Thanks again to Prof. Eric Olsen for inviting me to give a short talk as part of the virtual Central California Lean event.

 When we look at Process Behavior Charts as a better way than red/green to look at our metrics, or maybe using Process Behavior Charts in conjunction with red and green, we can do a better job of answering these three questions.

 Are we achieving our target or goal?
 We can see that visually.
 Two, are we improving?
 We can see that visually combined with these three rules for finding statistical signals.
 How do we improve?
 With this chart here, it's fluctuating around an average.

 We don't try to improve by reacting to this last data point.
 We need to step back, maybe do any three, and ask, “What can we do to boost overall performance of this metric?”

 Here, we can see a signal.
 Both data points are below the lower limit.
 We're not reacting because they're red.
 We're reacting because it's a signal.
 Something changed.
 We can call this a special cause.
 How do we improve?
 Here, we can and should be reactive.

 As the subtitle my book Measures of Success tries to summarize, when we react less — I'm not saying never react — instead react only to signals on the Process Behavior Chart and we lead better — meaning we don't waste people's time demanding root cause analysis of every up and down in a metric — when we react less and lead better, we can improve more.

 This just scratched the surface on this topic.
 For more information, deeper dives, all kinds of free resources, you can go to markgraban.com/ccl2021, or you can contact me.
 If you're so inclined to my book, Measures of Success, also takes a deep dive into this topic.
-Thanks for watching.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Thanks for watching.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.